Fourth-wave feminism: Roe v. Wade overturn

+The discussion of where fourth-wave feminism falls into the overturning of Roe is on-going online.

 Social media

-While previous waves of feminism have encountered such obstacles as rigid sociopolitical structures and a lack of available communication channels, fourth-wave feminists harness digital media as a far-reaching platform on which to connect, share perspectives, create a broader view of experienced oppression, and critique past feminist waves.
+While previous waves of feminism have encountered such obstacles as rigid sociopolitical structures and a lack of available communication channels, fourth-wave feminists harness digital media as a far-reaching platform on which to connect, share perspectives, create a broader view of experienced oppression and critique past feminist waves.
+Some argue that the use of technology in fourth-wave feminism signified a shift out of post-feminism and out of exclusively scholarly discussions.
 Social media allows women to share their experiences from all over the world and is a space where people can rally for change.
+Clark-Parsons explains that networked feminism lets everyday people use digital media platforms to organize and lead feminist movements.
+Instead of depending on formal organizations, many fourth-wave campaigns grow from individuals using social media to speak out and bring people together in a more casual every day way.It allows a broader range of people to participate in feminist discussions, debates and activism.
+In the past, these debates have often existed exclusively in the world of acedemia, leading to a smaller range of perspectives that have limited previous movements.
+Due to the global participation made possible by the internet, it has been argued that the fourth-wave exists online.

-Kira Cochrane has argued that fourth-wave feminism is "defined by technology" and characterized particularly by the use of Facebook, Twitter, Instagram, YouTube, Tumblr, and blogs such as Feministing to challenge misogyny.
+Kira Cochrane has argued that fourth-wave feminism is "defined by technology" and characterized particularly by the use of Facebook, Twitter, Instagram, YouTube, Tumblr and blogs such as Feministing to challenge misogyny.

+The speed of communication and concept of "going viral" has been a major factor in the success of contemporary feminist campaigns, fostering digital phenomenon such as "call-out culture".
+In the world of cyberfeminism, call-out culture is used as a tool to accuse sexual predators in a manner that allows for optional anonymity and the larger possibility of wide-ranged support.
+Hashtag feminism campaigns are often a result of this culture.